hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 1. Select `Dump partition as .app`
 1. Select the `Game` partition to start dumping.
 1. When finished, exit wudd.
-1. Open the Homebrew Launcher and then the NUSspli Lite app.
+1. Open the Homebrew Launcher then launch the NUSspli app.
 1. Move to `Install content`.
-1. Press `X` to switch to SD.
+1. Press `X` to switch to 'SD'.
 1. Move to `../` and pess `A` to select.
 1. Find your game in the `wudump/` folder (`wudump/WUP-X-XXXX`).
 1. Move to `Install to:` to toggle between USB and NAND.